ignacio-nistal-globant/vm/README.md

 $ vagrant --custom=build up
 ```

-By default  the build process deletes the logs and restarts LAMP services.
+By default the build process only deletes the logs and restarts LAMP services.

 ### MIT License ###